 Understanding when automations fire

-- Automation #1: If status is Open greater than 48 hours, notify Assignee.
+- Automation #1: If status is Pending greater than 48 hours, notify Assignee.

-- Automation #2: If status is Open greater than 48 hours, change priority to High.
+- Automation #2: If status is Pending greater than 48 hours, change priority to High.

-- Automation #3: If priority is High and hours since update by Assignee is greater than 4 hours, notify Escalation group.
+- Automation #3: If priority is High, notify Escalation group.

-Now let's look at example with a time-based "Hours since" condition.
+- Let's look at example with a time-based "Hours since" condition.
 Time-based conditions have to be satisfied within a window of time or after a minimum amount of time has passed.
 The first time an automation runs after an event occurs counts as "zero" hours since that event happened (because it's less than one whole hour).
+Suppose you have an automation that performs an action two hours after the ticket is solved and the ticket is solved at 9:15am.
+Here's what will happen:

 - If your automations run at 10:10am, the ticket has been solved for only 55 minutes and the automation will not fire.